Least cores in energy community games: The least core for games without admission fees

 Notice that the upper and lower bounds~\eqref{e:leastcore-lb}--\eqref{e:leastcore-ub} require the computation of $|N|$ values of the characteristic function, i.e., the solution of an optimization problem of the form $(P_S)$ for each value.
-If these problems are linear programs, then the bounds can be computed in polynomial time.
-This contrasts with formula~\eqref{e:leastcore-exact} for the least core value, whose na\"ive implementation would require the solution of $2^{|N|-1}-|N|$ optimization problems, which is unapproachable even for a medium size community also when the problems themselves are linear.
+If these problems are linear programs, then the bounds can be computed in polynomial time (see Section~\ref{sec:algo}).